"Barry Siegel is a writer's writer. His scenes and characters never fail to fire

 You feel it.
 You live it.
 And you always want more."

 Barry Siegel, a Pulitzer Prize winning former national correspondent for the Los Angeles Times, directs the literary journalism program at UC Irvine where he is a professor of English.
-He is the author of seven books, including four volumes of narrative nonfiction and three novels set in imaginary Chumash County on the central coast of California.
+He is the author of eight books, including five volumes of narrative nonfiction and three novels set in imaginary Chumash County on the central coast of California.

 Born in St. Louis and raised in Los Angeles, he edited the student newspaper at Pomona College, where he earned a bachelor's degree in English literature and graduated magna cum laude and Phi Beta Kappa.
 After giving some thought to attending film school, he instead enrolled at the Columbia University Graduate School of Journalism, where he earned a masters degree in 1972.
 In time, exposure to the harsh and penurious world of freelance writing encouraged him to seek a real job.